 at this point, you will see that the map's initial position and zoom are displayed above the map; The presentation is not styled and does not change when interacting with the map.

-Before we work on updating the display with current data, we should style the display.
+We should style the display.
 Between your <style>

 tags, under the rules for the map